greena13/react-hotkeys/README.md

 This functionality is not advised and exists mainly for backwards compatibility.
 It is generally advisable to explicitly define an action in a key map rather than rely on this behaviour.

+To use hard sequence handlers, you must first enable them using the `enableHardSequences` [configuration option](#Configuration).

 ```javascript
 /**
  * If no named 'up' action has been defined in a key map and it is a valid